UpperHighnearResPhil1955w.jpg

 This drawing appeared in a 1916 Brooklyn Eagle Anniversary magazine with a reference date of 1860 .

-I was never quite sure where the house and the gate were until we found the plans in that publication.
-Anthony Messina took it one step further and developed an interesting theory.
+The Keeper's house was located up in the northwest corner of the reservoir, and we were unclear as to when it disappeared and why. .
+Anthony Messina developed an interesting theory.
 He took the design image, scaled it and created an overlay on a Google Earth image today.
 It appears the house and the gate would be in the direct path of the Interboro Parkway.
 The parkway took quite a long time to plan and construct, so there is a pretty large time window of about 1918 to 1930 when those structures might have disappeared.
+A new keeper's house was constructed on the east side which can be seen further down this page.

 This image dates from 1900.